 Beavin earned a bachelor’s degree in 2007 from Eastern Kentucky University and a master’s in 2012 from Georgetown College.

-“I’m really big into just teaching kids how to think.
-That’s the basis behind any learning.
-I’m teaching them how to be problem..." (read more)
+“I’m really big into just teaching kids how to think...." (read more)